Gondola ride in Venice: What you need to know + tips & review

 How much does a gondola ride in Venice cost?

-First of all, you need to know that the Venetian gondola rides are fixed.
+First, you need to know that Venetian gondola rides are fixed.
 Yes, they are pricey, and yes, you cannot bargain.
-However, having a set price also means that visitors are protected from ripoffs.
-Of course, an occasional incident might occur, but since this is a highly regarded profession (and a city trademark), you can expect honesty and great services.
+However, having a set price also protects visitors from scams and rip-offs.
+Of course, an occasional incident might occur, but since this is a highly regarded profession (and a city trademark), you can expect honesty and excellent service.

-Of course, before sharing the pricing info about the rides, I should also mention that requiring extra services or extended rides will elevate the final price.
-That said, the prices you’ll see in the next paragraph correspond to what they describe, not to every wish a traveler might have.
+Of course, before sharing the ride pricing, I should also mention that requiring extra services or extended rides will increase the final price.
+That said, the prices you’ll see in the following paragraph correspond to what they describe, not to every wish a traveler might have.

 The prices are per ride, and a gondola can accommodate up to 5 or 6 people.
 Please keep in mind that prices are non-negotiable, and pre-booking a timeslot comes with an extra fee.

-Shall I pre-book a gondola ride or find one on-site?
+Shall I pre-book a gondola ride or find one on the spot?

-Pre-booking a gondola in Venice means that you can choose a specific pick-up point and a particular timeframe.
-Since your gondola ride will be one of your Venice highlights, it’s always a good idea to reserve a place and not worry about finding one or stressing about the price.
-Additionally, you can read reviews and decide which service is better for your taste.
-Lastly, you can pay by credit card, and that’s a plus if you don’t want to carry too much cash.
+Pre-booking a gondola in Venice lets you choose a specific pickup point and time.
+Since your gondola ride will be one of your highlights in Venice, it’s always a good idea to reserve a place so you don’t have to worry about finding one or stressing about the price.
+Additionally, you can read reviews to decide which service suits your taste.
+Lastly, you can pay by credit card, which is a plus if you prefer not to carry much cash.

 On the other hand, finding a gondola on-site gives you more flexibility.
 There are various gondola docks around the city, and finding one shouldn’t be a problem.
 One thing to keep in mind is that you must always pay the gondolier in cash.
 They don’t accept credit cards, so be prepared to have enough money with you.

-Later on in this guide, I’ll share my honest review about the ride I took and why I decided to pre-book.
+Later on in this guide, I’ll share my honest review of the ride I took and why I decided to pre-book.
 But for now, these are the main things to consider.

 Can I share a gondola ride in Venice with others?